Quronfuleh/bloombloom-task/README.md

 - **Indexes**:
   - A composite index on `priceable_type`, `priceable_id`, and `currency_id` is used to optimize price lookups, crucial for converting prices and displaying product details efficiently.

-## Design Rationale

-The database is structured to support dynamic inventory management and price adjustments across different currencies, which are crucial for the global e-commerce operations of the platform.
-Polymorphic relationships and strategic use of indexing ensure the database can handle high volumes of queries efficiently, which is essential for maintaining performance and scalability as the application grows.

 # API Endpoints

-This document outlines the API endpoints available in the eyewear e-commerce platform.
+Download Postman collection here: https://drive.google.com/file/d/1ssChXvnxJWjRyRItF_sNOO2-_qlEGFjw/view?usp=sharing

 The APIs are structured into admin and user functionalities, supporting operations like viewing, adding frames and lenses, and creating custom glasses.

 ## Admin Endpoints